Ensuite Bathroom - The Reveal

 The Brief: Professional couple, Jenny & Anthony wanted to change everything in their ensuite bathroom.
 There was no storage, the room felt cramped, the furniture were dated and there was no mirror.
 They both wanted a new bathroom layout to make the space feel lighter, and a timeless design that would add long term value to the property.
 The focus should be on attention to detail and the 'little touches' of luxury.

-Jenny considered a number of layouts (even as far as joining up this bathroom with the ensuite bathroom next door to create one long room), but after consulting with the contractors it became obvious that the position of the toilet needed to be very precise, which limited the choices and dictated the layout.
+We considered a number of layouts (even as far as joining up this bathroom with the ensuite bathroom next door to create one long room) but, after consulting with the contractors, it became obvious that the position of the toilet needed to be very precise, which limited the choices and dictated the future layout.

-When people think of Seasons in Colour, I feel that instinctively they expect abundance of colour and pattern to fill every room in my home, like they saw in my living room and the guest bedroom but that's not something I can live with.
+When people think of Seasons in Colour, I feel that instinctively they expect abundance of colour and pattern to fill every room in our home, like in the living room and the guest bedroom but that's not something we can live with.

 The result is a space filled with light, where textures more than colour take over and where the materials used are high end without being ridiculously expensive.
 Here's what Melinda wanted to share: